 Two other gallery highlights are the Rideau Street Chapel, a reconstructed 1880s chamber with a lovely fan-vaulted ceiling, and the sky-lit Fred and Elizabeth Fountain Garden Court, where a gravel path is edged with ferns and orchids.

-TIP: You can take personal photos in the gallery’s public spaces, including the Great Hall and the Garden Court.
-You can also photograph many of the artworks, except those marked with a “no photo” symbol.
+TIP: You can take personal photos in the gallery’s public spaces, including the Great Hall and the Garden Court, as well as many of the artworks, except those marked with a “no photo” symbol.
 Note that flash photography and tripods are not permitted anywhere in the gallery.
 See the National Gallery’s FAQs page for more details on photography rules.

 Ottawa Art Gallery